pomsky-lang/website/content/contact/index.md

 images: []
 ---

-Pomsky is maintained by Ludwig Stecher.
-You can reach me via [email](mailto:ludwig.stecher@gmx.de).
+I'm Ludwig Stecher, Pomsky's main developer.
+You can reach me via [email](mailto:info@pomsky-lang.org).
 You can sponsor me via [GitHub sponsors](https://github.com/sponsors/Aloso).

 To report a problem with Pomsky or propose a new feature, [create an issue](https://github.com/pomsky-lang/pomsky/issues).